Here's a quick checklist for making a will in Maine:

 However, Maine allows you to make your will "self-proving" and you'll need to go to a notary if you want to do that.
 A self-proving will speeds up probate because the court can accept the will without contacting the witnesses who signed it.

 Yes.
 In Maine, you can use your will to name a personal representative who will ensure that the provisions in your will are carried out after your death.
-Nolo's will software and online will produces a letter to your personal representative that generally explains what the job requires.
+Nolo's Quicken WillMaker & Trust produces a letter to your personal representative that generally explains what the job requires.
 If you don't name a personal representative, the probate court will appoint someone to take on the job of winding up your estate.

 If you and your spouse divorce (or if a court determines that your marriage is not legal), Maine law revokes any language in your will that leaves property to your spouse or names your spouse to be your executor.
-However, if you happen to remarry your ex or if you specifically state in your will (or divorce decree) that divorce should not affect the provisions in your will, then these rules won’t apply.
+However, if you happen to remarry your ex or if you specifically state in your will (or divorce decree) that divorce should not affect the provisions in your will, then these rules won't apply.
 Me.
 Rev. Stat.
-Ann. tit.18-A, § 2-508 and Me.
-Rev. Stat.
 Ann. tit.
-18-A § 2-801 (effective July 2, 2019).
+18-C § 2-804.
 If you have any concerns about the effects of divorce on your will, see an estate planning attorney for help.

 If you need to make changes to your will, it's best to revoke it and make a new one.
 However, if you have only very simple changes to make, you could add an amendment to your existing will – this is called a codicil.
 In either case, you will need to finalize your changes with the same formalities you used to make your original will (see above).

-You can find Maine’s laws about making wills here: Maine Revised Statutes Title 18-A Probate Code Article 2: Intestate Succession and Wills Part 5: Wills.
+You can find Maine's laws about making wills here: Maine Revised Statutes Title 18-C Probate Code Article 2: Intestate Succession and Wills Part 5: Wills.